postman721/Sequence-FM/README.md

 New very important keys:

 - Control (Ctrl), is now a key for selecting objects for copying/moving/deleting.
-	- ESC is now a buffer cleaner: Control adds files to buffer (to wait for actions); ESC clears this buffer.
+- ESC is now a buffer cleaner: Control adds files to the buffer (to wait for actions); ESC clears this buffer.

 New integrated features: